Family Mediation Services in Victoria, BC and Online

 My family mediation process gives you a clear, structured path through to your Separation Agreement so you always know what to expect.
 I use a five-step approach that helps you prepare, understand your legal and financial landscape under BC family law, communicate effectively, and reach balanced agreements about parenting, child support, spousal support, and the division of property.

 I’ve refined this process over more than 20 years of family law practice to help people move through separation with clarity and efficiency.
 The structure keeps you organized, supports respectful communication, and ensures you have the legal information and documents you need at each stage.
-Whether we meet in person in Victoria BC or online, every family mediation follows the same proven framework, with flexibility to address your specific circumstances.
+Whether we meet in person, in Victoria, BC, or online, every family mediation follows the same proven framework, with flexibility to address your specific circumstances.

 One Professional Guiding You from Start to Finish

 Family mediation works best because the real work happens together, in the same room, at the same time.
-After more mediating more than 1000 family law matters, I’ve refined a structured process that simplifies complex discussions and ensures nothing important is missed.
+After more mediating more than 1,000 family law matters, I’ve refined a structured process that simplifies complex discussions and ensures nothing important is missed.

 We also address the financial issues that come with separation and divorce, including child support, spousal support, and the division of property and debts.
 I help you understand the relevant financial information and explain how the law applies, so discussions stay grounded and productive.
 The goal is to reach fair, informed agreements that provide a clear framework for moving forward.